Free provider legal helpline for international recruitment questions

 • A small number of spot contracts and block arrangements

-Supported Accommodation in the market is meeting existing need through a mixture of shared housing and self-contained units.
+Mental Health Supported Accommodation in the market is meeting existing need through a mixture of shared housing and self-contained units.
 Accommodation standards are variable however are improving through ECC’s compliance checks.

 Essex Market

-No. Placements 210
+No. Placements 2360

 Spend £4.5m

-The information shown in the table(s) above is correct as of 30th September 2024.
+The information shown in the table(s) above is correct as of 31st March 2025.

-Accommodation standards have been introduced as part of the new model.
+Accommodation standards have been introduced as part of the model.
 There are some remaining gaps in current provisions which are being addressed through ECC’s compliance checks, working collaboratively in partnership with providers and landlords.

 There has been some impact within accommodation over the last two years, with staff and clients becoming unwell and needing to isolate.
 However, at present the impacts are being managed within the system.